fastrgv/AdaGate/README.md

 ## Recent Changes

+**ver 6.5.4 -- 17dec19**

+* Instead of delivering two distinct executables for each platform, a single commandline parameter of "1" now signals HighDpi is desired (if available).
+Thus, an absent parameter will always minimize any graphical overload/jitter that may exist at HighDpi.
+* Completed storyline with fleeting stargates at dungeon entries.
+* Updated SDL2 to v2.0.10

 **ver 6.5.3 -- 31nov19**

 * Refined the measure that determines nearness to stargate event horizon, and triggers the wormhole traversal.